memecode/lgi/readme.txt

 supported.

-The library is not intended to be shared between applications as there is too much change in the API and object size to warrent a shared library approach.
+The library is not intended to be shared between applications as there is too much change in the API and object size to warrant a shared library approach.
 In the future this may change if compatibility can be improved.

 Compiling LGI
 -------------

-    Open '[Lgi]/include/common/Lgi.h' and check through any compile time options there.
+    Open '[lgi]/include/common/Lgi.h' and check through any compile time options there.
 You may want to switch things on or off to get it to compile.

     Win32:
-    	Load Lgi/Lgi.dsp into Visual C++ and build it.
+    	Load  [lgi]/Lgi_vc9.sln into Visual C++ 2008 and build it.

     Linux:
-    	make -f Lgi/Makefile.linux
+    	make -f [lgi]/Makefile.linux
     		-or-
-    	make -f Lgi/LgiIde/Makefile.linux (builds both Lgi and the IDE)
+    	make -f [lgi]/LgiIde/Makefile.linux (builds both Lgi and the IDE)

     Cygwin:
-    	make -f Lgi/Makefile.win32
+    	make -f [lgi]/Makefile.win32
     		-or-
-    	make -f Lgi/LgiIde/Makefile.win32 (builds both Lgi and the IDE)
+    	make -f [lgi]/LgiIde/Makefile.win32 (builds both Lgi and the IDE)

     Mac:
-    	Open Lgi.xcode in XCode and run the build command.
+    	Open [lgi]/src/mac/carbon/Lgi.xcode in XCode and run the build command.

 	Add build folders so the OS can find the shared libraries:

 		* For Windows add these to your path:
-			- Lgi/Debug
-			- Lgi/Release
-			- Lgi/Gel/Debug
-			- Lgi/Gel/Release
+			- [lgi]/lib
 		* For Cygwin add these to your path:
-			- Lgi/DebugX
-			- Lgi/ReleaseX
-			- Lgi/Gel/DebugX
+			- [lgi]/DebugX
-			- Lgi/Gel/ReleaseX
+			- [lgi]/ReleaseX
 		* On Linux, create symlinks in /usr/lib to the files:
-			- Lgi/DebugX/liblgid.so
-			- Lgi/ReleaseX/liblgi.so
-			- Lgi/Gel/DebugX/liblgiskind.so
+			- [lgi]/DebugX/liblgid.so
-			- Lgi/Gel/ReleaseX/liblgiskin.so
+			- [lgi]/ReleaseX/liblgi.so

 Building Your App
 -----------------
-    Win32: Add the project Lgi/Lgi.dsp to your workspace.
+    Win32: Add the project [lgi]/Lgi_vc9.vxproj to your workspace.
 Then in your new project you'll need to set these settings:
 	    * C/C++ tab
 			- C++ Language